Blog · · 4 min read

 The exact algorithms differ between ChatGPT, Claude, Perplexity, Google AI Overviews, and so on, but the general logic is consistent.
 When asked a question, an AI assistant:

-- Searches its training corpus and any live web access for relevant content.
+1. Searches its training corpus and any available live web sources for relevant content.

 The businesses that get mentioned are the ones whose websites speak to the AI in a language it can lift cleanly.
 That is the entire game.